HERB'S BACKGROUND AND PROFESSIONAL EXPERIENCE

 Herb & Beverly Sennett

-MILITARY VETERANS PARTICIPATE IN HEMINGWAY-PFEIFFER WRITERS’ RETREAT
+MILITARY VETERANS PARTICIPATE IN HEMINGWAY-PFEIFFER WRITERS’ RETREAT AND CONFERENCE

 PIGGOTT, AR – Nine talented writers recently came together to hone their skills and form a bond at the annual writing retreat for military veterans.
 The event took place at the Hemingway-Pfeiffer Museum and Educational Center (HPMEC) at the site where author Ernest Hemingway penned much of his iconic war novel, A Farewell to Arms.